Pikelot: Strandings

+On May 14, 1986, a U.S. Navy Reserve P-3 Orion crew spotted an "SOS" and shelters that appeared to have been constructed from a wrecked boat, finding that a group of between five and eight appeared to have stranded on the island.
+The P-3 crew dropped food and water, with the U.S. Air Force sending a C-130 Hercules from Andersen Air Force Base, Guam, to drop additional supplies.
+The Joint Rescue Coordination Center in Honolulu coordinated for a ship to pick up the stranded.

-On 2 August 2020, three missing sailors were found on the island.
-After being lost for three days, their SOS sign, assembled with palm branches laid out on the beach, was spotted by a KC-135 Stratotanker aircraft operated by members of the Hawaii and Pennsylvania Air National Guards, who had departed from Andersen Air Force Base, Guam to search for the missing vessel and its crew.
+On August 2, 2020, three missing sailors were found on the island.
+After being lost for three days, their SOS sign, assembled with palm branches laid out on the beach, was spotted by a KC-135 Stratotanker aircraft operated by members of the Hawaii and Pennsylvania Air National Guards, who had departed from Andersen Air Force Base, Guam, to search for the missing vessel and its crew.
 The airmen then radioed their position to an Australian ship in the area.
-The men were delivered supplies and equipment by an ARH Tiger helicopter from HMAS Canberra as well as a United States Coast Guard HC-130 Hercules from Coast Guard Air Station Barbers Point, Hawaii and ultimately returned home aboard Micronesian Pacific-class patrol boat FSS Independance.
+The men were delivered supplies and equipment by an ARH Tiger helicopter from HMAS Canberra as well as a United States Coast Guard HC-130 Hercules from Coast Guard Air Station Barbers Point, Hawaii, and ultimately returned home aboard Micronesian Pacific-class patrol boat FSS Independence.

+On April 9, 2024, three mariners were rescued from the island.
+They had set sail from Poluwat Atoll on March 31, 2024 and did not return.
+The search for them began on April 6, 2024.
+A U.S. Navy Boeing P-8A Poseidon maritime surveillance aircraft, dispatched from Kadena Air Base, Japan, spotted a "HELP" sign made of palm fronds on a beach on April 7, 2024.
+A day later, a U.S. Coast Guard Lockheed HC-130J dropped a radio to the three men.
+The morning of April 9, the mariners were rescued by U.S. Coast Guard personnel from Sentinel-class cutter USCGC Oliver Henry and were subsequently returned to Poluwat.